huggingface/blog/spaces_3dmoljs.md

 **Update May 2024**

-While the method described below still works you'll likely want to save some time and use the [Molecule3D Gradio Custom Component](https://www.gradio.app/custom-components/gallery?id=simonduerr%2Fgradio_molecule3d).
+While the method described below still works, you'll likely want to save some time and use the [Molecule3D Gradio Custom Component](https://www.gradio.app/custom-components/gallery?id=simonduerr%2Fgradio_molecule3d).
 This component will allow users to modify the protein visualization on the fly and you can more easily set the default visualization.
 Simply install it using:

 ```bash
 pip install gradio_molecule3d